brainupdaters/drlm-docs/docs/source/Install.rst

 Get DRLM
 ~~~~~~~~

-You can get the DRLM DEB package buiding it from the source or downloading from www.drlm.org website
+You can obtain the DRLM package building it from the source code or downloading from www.drlm.org website

 **Build DEB package from Source**